-Load the file(s) specified with File just like ensure_loaded/1.
+Load the file(s) specified with Files just like ensure_loaded/1.
 The files must all be module files.
 All exported predicates from the loaded files are imported into the module from which this predicate is called.
-This predicate is equivalent to ensure_loaded/1, except that it raises an error if File is not a module file.
+This predicate is equivalent to ensure_loaded/1, except that it raises an error if Files are not module files.

-The imported predicates acts as weak symbols in the module into which they are imported.
+The imported predicates act as weak symbols in the module into which they are imported.
 This implies that a local definition of a predicate overrides (clobbers) the imported definition.
 If the flag warn_override_implicit_import is true (default), a warning is printed.
 Below is an example of a module that uses library(lists), but redefines flatten/2, giving it a totally different meaning: